ITNaveen/interview-questions-NT/kubernetes/part-1.md

 2️⃣ ESO creates a Kubernetes Secret (database-credentials) from the AWS secret.
 3️⃣ Kubernetes Pods can then use this secret as environment variables or mounted volumes.

-2. Mount Secrets into Kubernetes Pods
-Once the External Secret is created, mount it into a pod using environment variables.
-Mounting as Environment Variables

-apiVersion: v1
-kind: Pod
-metadata:
-  name: app-pod
-spec:
-  containers:
-  - name: app-container
-    image: my-app-image
-    envFrom:
-    - secretRef:
-        name: database-credentials # Reference to the Kubernetes secret

-3. Use RBAC to Limit Access to Secrets
+2. Use RBAC to Limit Access to Secrets
 Restrict access to secrets using Role-Based Access Control (RBAC).
 apiVersion: rbac.authorization.k8s.io/v1
 kind: Role # Defines an RBAC role